codefoster/codefoster.com/source/_posts/selectingelements.md

 ---

 ![Windows 8 Logo](/files/selectingelements_01.jpg)
 In antiquity, I selected DOM objects on my HTML pages by using the [document.getElementById](http://msdn.microsoft.com/en-us/library/ie/ms536437(v=vs.85).aspx) method, and I always hated it.
 I hated it because it was one of my very few options for find the element I wanted and it was so narrow.
 So it was a great breakthrough to me to see how it worked in the [jQuery](http://jquery.com/) library.
-CSS selectors are an awesome way to specify exactly which elements I want whether it&#39;s one or many.
+CSS selectors are an awesome way to specify exactly which elements I want whether it's one or many.

 So when I saw my first Windows 8 HTML/JS example and it was using getElementById I panicked some.
-I didn&#39;t want to go back in time!
-My first thought was &quot;I don&#39;t want to use this.&quot; My second thought was &quot;Actually I do, but can I use jQuery?&quot; (the answer to which is yes).
-And finally, after some research, I realized that even without the aid of jQuery we&#39;re in good shape thanks to some functions built into WinJS.
-There are a few though so I want to just enumerate what we&#39;ve got.
+I didn't want to go back in time!
+My first thought was "I don't want to use this."
+My second thought was "Actually I do, but can I use jQuery?" (the answer to which is yes).
+And finally, after some research, I realized that even without the aid of jQuery we're in good shape thanks to some functions built into WinJS.
+There are a few though so I want to just enumerate what we've got.

 ## The JavaScript Way
 Of course, you can still use `document.getElementById`, but that always makes me feel like I'm regressing. :)